-The Theatre School's undergraduate program is a highly specialized conservatory offering twelve Bachelor of Fine Arts (BFA) majors in all aspects of the theatre.
+The Theatre School's undergraduate program is a highly specialized conservatory offering twelve Bachelor of Fine Arts (BFA) majors in all aspects of theatre.
+Each major is a four-year professional training program designed to provide students with the skills and experiences necessary to prepare them for their careers.

 Visit The Theatre School